 Descargue en Español:

-- Return your application and Income Verification Form to our Registrar.
+- Return your application form to our Registrar.
 She will review them and give you a coupon code to use for registration.

 - Entregue su solicitud y formulario de verificación de ingreso a nuestra registradora.
 Ella revisará sus documentos y le proveerá un código de descuento para uso durante su matriculación.

 For more information, contact our Registrar.

 Our scholarships are made possible by the many people who donate to our Scholarship Fund.

 Nuestras becas son posibles gracias a toda la gente que dona a nuestro fondo de becas.